Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 \subsection{Analytic properties}

-Crandall's representation not only serves as the basis for a numerical algorithm for computing the Epstein zeta function but also allows for a rigorous examination of its analytical properties across all arguments.
-A direct consequence is the functional equation of the Epstein zeta function.
+Crandall’s representation forms the basis of our algorithm for the numerical evaluation of the Epstein zeta function and enables a rigorous analysis of its analytic properties.
+In particular, the functional equation of the Epstein zeta function follows directly from this representation.

 \begin{corollary}[Functional equation] \crandallreqs The product

 is then invariant under the parameter transformation

 \end{corollary}